osiegmar/JavaCsvComparison/README.md

 This benchmark project was created for the development of [FastCSV](https://github.com/osiegmar/FastCSV).

+> [!NOTE]
-> :warning: Due to the fact that this comparison uses the result of FastCSV as a reference value
+> Since this comparison uses the result of FastCSV as a reference value (expected result), the comparison is highly
-> (expected result) the comparison is highly biased.
+> biased.

 ## Implementations under test